denten/denten.github.io/_includes/CV/04-publications.md

 **Book Projects**:

 1. "Plain Text: The Poetics of Human-Computer Interaction."
-Literary theory in the age of computation.
 Manuscript under review.

+1. "Algorithmic Imagination: Boundaries of Autopoiesis."
+Manuscript in progress.

 1. "Literature and the Digital Humanities."
 Theory and practice.
 Under contract by invitation to "Literature in Contemporary Thought" series